-The purpose of the Graduation Review is to confirm that the Project is/has:
+The graduation review confirms that the project is/has:

-- a working and demonstrable code base of sufficiently high quality - active and sufficiently diverse communities appropriate to the size of the graduating code base: adopters, developers, and users - operating fully in the open following the Principles and Purposes of Eclipse - a credit to Eclipse and is functioning well within the larger Eclipse community
+- A working and demonstrable code base of sufficiently high quality. - Active and sufficiently diverse communities appropriate to the size of the graduating code base: adopters, developers, and users. - Operating fully in the open following the principles and purposes of Eclipse. - A credit to Eclipse and is functioning well within the larger Eclipse community.